 A Brief History of the French Broad

 The river has witnessed centuries of human activity, from Native American (Eastern Band of the Cherokee) settlements to the bustling trade routes of early American pioneers.
-In 1916, a 100-year flood event occurred causing the French Broad and its tributaries to overflow and cause catastrophic damage in communities along the river, including Asheville and Marshall.
+In 1916, a 100-year flood event occurred, causing the French Broad and its tributaries to overflow and cause catastrophic damage in communities along the river, including Asheville and Marshall.

 As the 20th century marched on, the river became polluted to the extent that local organizations, realizing the importance of the waterway to the region, began uniting to clean it up.
 Today, nonprofit organizations such as Riverlink and Mountain True work to keep the river clean and healthy for wildlife and recreation opportunities.
-Today, the River Arts District in Asheville is a bustling array of art galleries, craft studios, a pedestrian greenway, breweries, food trucks, and restaurants.
-Downtown Marshall, located on the river North of Asheville, is full of eclectic shops, restaurants, breweries, artists’ studios, galleries, music venues, and some unique places to stay.

 From the Headwaters to Section 10

-The river's journey begins near Rosman, NC in the Pisgah National Forest, where its headwaters gather from the West Fork and North Fork in Transylvania County, known as the land of waterfalls.
+The river's journey begins near Rosman, NC, in the Pisgah National Forest, where its headwaters gather from the West Fork and North Fork in Transylvania County, known as the land of waterfalls.
 As one of the few rivers that flows northward, the French Broad makes its way through Henderson and Buncombe counties before reaching Madison County, where it carves through valleys and gorges, offering a diverse range of experiences for rafters, kayakers, and anglers.

-Section 9 (IX): This section is THE main attraction for whitewater enthusiasts.
+This section is THE main attraction for whitewater enthusiasts.
 Known for its diverse rapids and stunning scenery, Section 9 is where French Broad Adventures operates our whitewater trips.
 With rapids ranging from Class II to Class IV, this stretch offers a perfect blend of excitement and beauty, making it a must-visit for novice and experienced rafters and kayakers.

 Expertise at French Broad Adventures